Visayan Electric Company: Legislative order

 VECO was granted its legislative franchise under Act No. 3499 which was approved by the Philippine Legislature in 1928.
-It authorized VECO to install, operate and maintain electric light, heat and power system in the Municipalities of Cebu (now City), Talisay (now City), Minglanilla, Naga, San Fernando, Mandaue (now City), Consolacion, Liloan and Compostela.
+It authorized VECO to install, operate and maintain electric light, heat and power system in the Municipalities of Cebu (now City), Talisay (now City), Minglanilla, Naga (now City), San Fernando, Mandaue (now City), Consolacion, Liloan and Compostela.
 The period of existence of the franchise was for 50 years.
 This was subsequently extended for another 25 years by RA 6454 which took effect in 1972.
 In 2005, RA 9339 was signed extending the term of VECO's franchise for another 25 years.
 At present, VECO's franchise area covers the cities of Cebu, Mandaue, Talisay and Naga plus the municipalities of Consolacion, Liloan, Minglanilla and San Fernando.

 VECO uses a SCADA (Supervisory Control and Data Acquisition) system to monitor and control its electric distribution assets via remote control.
 It also has a GIS (Geographic Information System) to map and manage its facilities.

 In early 2005, VECO opened a full service centre at SM City Cebu with its own Contact Centre equipped with a VoIP telephone system integrated with CRMS.
 A second, albeit smaller, full service centre also opened in Talisay City in 2007 to attend to the needs of customers in the southern part of the franchise area.
 VECO is now owned and managed by publicly listed Aboitiz Power Corporation (PSE: AP) and Vivant Corporation.
 Approximately 800 individual shareholders comprise the VECO shareholders' roster.